 TO VIEW CURRENT AND PAST ISSUES CLICK HERE

 The Valley Green Journal is a free monthly newsletter to connect folks in this valley and beyond, who delight in nature, agriculture, and community and how they all tie together into a wonderful outdoors-oriented lifestyle!
-We deliver printed issues of the Journal on the first Friday of the month, to over 50 select locations around the valley.
+We deliver printed issues of the Journal on the first Friday of even months, to over 50 select locations around the valley.
 Click here to find the location nearest you!

 THE INFORMATION IN THIS BOOK IS EXTREMELY IMPORTANT FOR UNDERSTANDING THE CRITICAL ROLE OF WATER RESTORATION FOR RESTORING OUR CLIMATE.